hailiangh/hailiangh.github.io/TA/ECEN689_Spring2022/lab7_manual.md

     ```

 ## 4. Matrix Operations - Pre-lab Assignment
 In this lab, most of the operations involved are matrix multiplication and inversion.
+In the code provided, we have modules `matmul` for $$2\times2$$ matrix multiplication and `divider` for calculating the reciprocal of a fixed-point number.
 As a warm-up, you are asked to write a testbench to test the functionality of the module `matmul` and `divider`.
 Please refering to the test benches in the previous labs, write a test bench that satisfies the following functionalities:
 Suppose we have
 $$
 A = \begin{bmatrix} 1 & 2 \\ 3 & 4\end{bmatrix},